-By reprograming the existing inefficient hardscape with multimodal transportation features and increasing the amount of permeable greenspace the Complete Maple Street project brings significant stormwater and air quality related environmental benefits that serve to advance many of the environmental goals set by the City and UA.
+By reprograming the existing inefficient hardscape with multimodal transportation features and increasing the amount of permeable greenspace the Complete Maple Street project brings significant stormwater and air quality related environmental benefits.
 Added vegetated greenspace offers storm water infiltration reducing the environmental impacts from flash flooding and stormwater runoff into adjacent waterways.
 The added greenspace and street trees also reduce the urban heat island effects associated with the current hardscape conditions.
 Landscape plans for this project include planting of native flowering grasses and milkweed which provide important habitat for pollinator species and monarch butterflies.
 Air quality will also be positively impacted with this multimodal street cross section through reductions in transportation related air pollution and greenhouse gas emissions, reductions in vehicle miles traveled (VMT), and increased active transportation mode share.
-The addition of the cycle track, widened sidewalks, improved transit stops serves to promote more energyefficient transportation options including active transportation, mass transit and micromobility.
+The addition of the cycle track, widened sidewalks, th this multimodal street cross section rough reductions in transportation related pollution and greenhouse gas emissions, ductions in vehicle miles traveled (VMT), and creased active transportation mode share.
+The dition of the cycle track, widened sidewalks, A te en by improved transit stops serves to promote more energy- efficient transportation options including active transportation, mass transit and micromobility.
 The benefit cost analysis for this project projects a reduction of 28.2 million VMT over a 30-year period.
-Lowered VMT reduces transportationrelated greenhouse gas emissions of 11,260 MTCDE.
+Lowered VMT reduces transportation-related greenhouse gas emissions of 11,260 MTCDE.
 The project is supported by both the City of Fayetteville and the UA's climate action plans' targeted climate change mitigation goals and strategies.
-The UA's 2018 Climate Action Plan includes a mid-term goal of returning to 1990 emission levels (125,000 MTCDE) by 2021, and a long-term goal of achieving net carbon neutrality by 2040.16 The City of Fayetteville's Energy Action Plan includes transportation specific goals of reducing per capita vehicle miles traveled to 2010 levels by 2030 and achieving a 25% bike/walk/ transit mode share by 2030.
+The UA's 2018 Climate Action Plan includes a mid-term goal of returning to 1990 emission levels (125,000 MTCDE) by 2021, and a longterm goal of achieving net carbon neutrality by 2040.16 The City of Fayetteville's Energy Action Plan includes transportation specific goals of reducing per capita vehicle miles traveled to 2010 levels by 2030 and achieving a 25% bike/ walk/ transit mode share by 2030.